maziac/currah_uspeech_tests/readme.md

 0001XXXX XXXXXXXX (binary format) can be used for reading the status bit or writing an allophone.

+2000h is no mirror of 1000h.

 For 3000h the mirrors are: 0011XXXX XXXXXXX0 (binary).

 For 3001h the mirrors are: 0011XXXX XXXXXXX1 (binary).

+## in/out

+Similar to address 0038h the address 1000h and 3000h can also be accessed via I/O.

+Instead of read/write to 1000h an 'in/out' can be used as well.

+For address 3000/1h an 'out' does work as well.
+An 'in' or a memory read to that address has no effect.

 ## Oscillator frequency